GeekMasher/geekmasher.dev/content/posts/21-11-05--presentations.md

 For those whom use [VSCode there is a plugin](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) that can be used to make highlighting and preview the slides.

 The main use case of the CLI is to take Markdown files and produce a number of outputs (HTML, PDF, or even pptx).
-This can be done and allow us to quickly create a slide deck with very little effort.
+This can be done and allows us to quickly create a slide deck with very little effort.

 ```bash
 marp --output "index.html" slides.md